Molly Graham

 Rosalie Parco Strengthening Community Resilience in America’s Oldest Seaport

-Rosalie Parco was born in 1926 in Gloucester, Massachusetts.
-Both sides of her family immigrated from Sicily, and included many fishermen.
-She graduated from Gloucester High School in 1944, and attended Kathleen Dell Secretarial School in Boston.
+Molly Graham interviewed Rosalie Parco on October 24, 2019.
+Parco was born in 1926 in Gloucester, Massachusetts.
+Both sides of her family immigrated from Sicily and included many fishermen.
+She graduated from Gloucester High School in 1944 and attended Kathleen Dell Secretarial School in Boston.
 Then she met her husband, Anthony Parco, founder of Ocean Crest Seafoods and Neptune's Harvest Fertilizer in Gloucester, a family business that is still in operation today.

 Molly Graham Gloucester, MA NOAA Fisheries Greater Atlantic Regional Fisheries Office, Cape Ann Partnership for Science, Technology, and the Natural Environment